riot/ssr/README.md

 const render = require('@riotjs/ssr')

-render(MyComponent, { some: 'initial props' }) // it will return your component markup
+render('my-component', MyComponent, { some: 'initial props' }) // it will return your component markup
 ```